ThinkDataEd/curriculum/docs/unit3/section3.md

 S-IC 6: Evaluate reports based on data.

+S-IC B.4 Use data from a sample survey to estimate a population mean or proportion; develop a margin of error through the use of simulation models for random sampling.

 <ins>*Data Science:*</ins>

 Understand that bias and sampling error should be minimized when conducting surveys.
 The wording of